KrzysztofHajdamowicz/airly-to-influxdb/README.md

 # airly-to-influxdb
-Import data to InfluxDB using Airly.eu API
+Import data to InfluxDB using airly.org v2 API